 Yes.
 All responses are confidential.
 Loyola will only receive information about the student body as a whole and will never see any individual student’s answers.

-What happens if I do not complete all 3 modules?
+What happens if I do not complete all four modules?

-A housing hold is placed on each student account until AlcoholEdu, Prescription Drug and Abuse Prevention, and Diversity and Inclusion Training for College Students are completed.
+A housing hold is placed on each student account until AlcoholEdu, Prescription Drug and Abuse Prevention, Diversity and Inclusion Training for College Students, and Sexual Assault Prevention are completed.
 Students who do not complete these trainings will not be able to move into their respective residence halls.
-Students may access the course on July 1, 2020, and all three courses must be completed by August 7, 2020.
+Students may access the course on July 15, 2021, and all three courses must be completed by August 7, 2021.

 What if I experience technical issues with any of the programs?

 Make sure you check your device’s internet access, audio capabilities, and internet browser’s Adobe flash player.
-Everfi recommends using a desktop internet browser, preferably Chrome, although all up-to-date browsers should work to view the module.
-You can also contact Everfi’s 24/7 help center by clicking the “Help” button in the online modules, you can contact Everfi Support at 1-866-384-9062.
+Everfi recommends using a desktop internet browser, preferably Chrome or Firefox.
+You can also contact Everfi’s 24/7 help center by clicking the “Help” button in the online modules, or you can contact Everfi Support at support.everfi.com or 1-866-384-9062.

 What if I have additional questions?

-Please contact Mary Beth Mudric, Director of Student Support and Wellness Promotion at Loyola (email@example.com) with any additional questions you may have about Everfi’s training modules.
+Please contact the Office of Student Support and Wellness Promotion at Loyola (410-617-2928) with any additional questions you may have about Everfi’s training modules.